DaskalakisGeorgios/Deep-Learning-Algorithms/README.md

 ### Confinguring with CMake

-Next, create a (build) directory within the project and run cmak to configure the build.
+Next, create a (build) directory within the project and run cmake to configure the build.
 When cmake is run, a script is launched CMakePreBuild.sh that will install any required dependencies and download DNN models for you.

 Omit if working directory is already jetson-inference from above.